 Miners use the miner fees attached to transactions to decide which transactions to confirm first.
 A sufficient miner fee makes it more likely that your transaction will confirm in a short period of time.
 If you use a low miner fee (or no fee at all), your transaction may take days or even weeks to confirm.
 The bitcoin network may even reject your transaction altogether and return the funds to your wallet.

 How do I send bitcoin miner fees?

 Most true bitcoin wallets include a bitcoin miner fee in all outgoing transactions.
 To make sure your wallet includes a correct miner fee, change your settings to include a dynamically-calculated fee.
-That will make sure your transaction arrives on time, even when the Bitcoin network is busy.
+That will help make sure your transaction arrives on time, even when the bitcoin network is busy.

-Wallets like our BitPay bitcoin wallet include this setting by default.
+Wallets like the BitPay Wallet include this setting by default.
 If you would like to customize your bitcoin miner fee on the BitPay Wallet, check out this video.
-Remember that you can only customize the fee right before you make a transaction.
+Remember that you can only customize the fee immediately before you make a transaction.